Hughes Hall, Cambridge: Buildings

 The college's main building, known as the Wileman Building, was designed by architect William Fawcett and built in 1895.
 It was opened by Liberal politician George Robinson, 1st Marquess of Ripon.
 The building is Grade II listed, red brick in Neo-Dutch style, and has a notable terracotta porch.
-One wing of the Wileman Building is named the Pfeiffer Wing, after husband and wife Jurgen Edward Pfeiffer and Emily Pfeiffer who funded much of the construction cost as part of their mission to support and develop women's education.
+One wing of the Wileman Building is named the Pfeiffer Wing, after husband and wife Jurgen Edward Pfeiffer and Emily Jane Pfeiffer who funded much of the construction cost as part of their mission to support and develop women's education.
 The building, and its more modern wings, contains student rooms, the college library, social areas and study spaces, and various college administrative offices.
 Next door to the Wileman Building is Wollaston Lodge, a symmetrical early-20th-century building in buff brick, designed by Edward Schroeder Prior, that provides further student accommodation.

 More recent buildings on the college site, all of which provide accommodation and other facilities for students, include Chancellor’s Court, inaugurated in 1992 by the then Chancellor of the University, the Duke of Edinburgh, and the Centenary Building, which opened in 1997.
 In 2005 Hughes opened a new residential, dining, and meeting building, the Fenner's Building, which is beside and overlooks the university cricket ground, also named Fenner's.
 It is possible to see the spire of the Our Lady and the English Martyrs Church—the tallest church spire in Cambridge—from the building's west-facing windows and terraces.
 The college also owns a number of houses in the nearby area which provide additional student accommodation.

 In 2014 the college acquired the former Cambridge University gym building on Gresham Road, which is across the cricket ground from the main college site, to develop as a new facility—construction began on the site in 2015.

 Location

 The main college site is near the middle of Cambridge, halfway between Cambridge railway station and the Market Square.
 The college is located in the Petersfield area of the city, close to Mill Road and accessible from Mortimer Road.
-The main site is in a mainly residential area, and it is beside Fenner's, the Cambridge University Cricket Club ground, and across the road from Parkside Pools and Kelsey Kerridge Gym, which are the main public sports facilities in the city.
+The main site is in a mainly residential area, and it is beside the Fenner's cricket ground, and across the road from Parkside Pools and Kelsey Kerridge Gym, which are the main public sports facilities in the city.
 A short walk from the college is the Mill Road Cemetery where a number of the university's renowned historic figures, including astronomer James Challis, Isaac Newton's editor Percival Frost, and historian John Seeley are buried.